 Find an Approved Solicitor on the Kensington Mortgage Company Ltd

-Do all the firms listed on your search have online case tracking as I was under the impression that this was a precondition of being on the Kensington Mortgage conveyancing panel?
+Do all the licensed conveyancers and solicitor practices listed on your directory have online case tracking as I understood that this was a condition of being on the Kensington Mortgage conveyancing panel?

 The Council of Mortgage Lenders or BSA do not require online case tracking.
 Some law firms operate such technology and some don't.

 I am refinancing my house does my lawyer need to be on the Kensington Mortgage Solicitor panel?

 In theory, you could use a solicitor that is not on Kensington Mortgage conveyancing panel, but Kensington Mortgage would require one of their panel solicitors to be instructed to act in their interests, and you'd have to pay for this - so most people instruct a panel solicitor.
 It's also easier, as otherwise you'd have to deal with two solicitors for the same transaction.

 I am about to exchange contracts on a purchase with a mortgage from Kensington Mortgage.
 The report from my solicitor mentions that Kensington Mortgage could withdraw their offer before completion.
 Is this right?

 Banks and Building Societies such as Kensington Mortgage can revoke their mortgage offer although this rarely happens. should Kensington Mortgage withdraw their offer they may or may not inform you or the lawyer as to their reasoning.
 There are various possible reasons but here are a few examples:

 If the financial circumstances of the borrower have changed to the detriment and the Kensington Mortgage has been notified